OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 You must manually deactivate any currently active partition that shares GPU resources with the new partition you wish to activate.
 The Fabric Manager does not automatically resolve resource conflicts, meaning you cannot activate a new partition if its required GPUs or NVLinks are already claimed by an active partition.
 For example: if Partitions P1 and P2 (together using all 8 GPUs) are currently active, activation fails for Partition P0 with 8 GPUs.
 {{< /alert >}}

-The `onefabric` command remotely executes the `/usr/lib/one/opennebula-fabricmanager.rb` script available on the virtualization nodes.
-As an administrator, you can execute all commands from the host itself by directly using the mentioned script.

 ### Example of Partitioning Configuration